dummy-team/dummy/README.md

 - mediaqueries in a separate file / inline in the main sheet
 - usage of size unit ($u) : function(value) / value*$u
+- gutter multiple of $ u
+- use .column + .column to handle margins in grid

+## HTML

+- Use of templates ?

 ## Structure